lukechambers999/portfolio/README.md

 # Corner Game State Analysis

-This project looks at the effect that game state has on corner performances and proposes a way of .....
+This project looks at the effect that game state has on corner performances.
+It processes event level data to calculate how long each team spends in each game state and how many corners are won or conceded in each game state.
+It then examines the effect that these game state effects can have on corner performance and proposes a way of harnessing team supremacy and game state dynamics to create better corner ratings for use in predictive models.

 ## Dependencies

-- See setup section below to install the required pip packages for this project
+- See setup section below to install the required packages for these projects

 ## Setup

 ```
-# Set up venv

-# Install Dependencies

-# launch jupyter notebook

 ```

-From there you can navigate to the project folder and open LT_model.ipynb.

 ## Data